avinashbabudonthu/book/book/kafka/kafka-streams-notes.md

 * Similar to table
 * Parallel with log compacted topics
 ------
-# When to KStrams vs KTable
+# When to KStreams vs KTable
 * KStreams reading from topic that is not compacted
 * KTable reading from topic that is log compacted (aggregations)